AnaadiAI/kalanjiyam/docs/creating-data-from-the-command-line.rst

 Creating data from the command line
 ===================================

-Ambuda exposes a basic CLI for common administrative tasks.
+Kalanjiyam exposes a basic CLI for common administrative tasks.
 This interface lets you quickly create objects to interact with on the development server.

 Create a new user::